Emerald City, Ensemble Theatre 2025

 Superb performances benefit David Hare’s all-talk no-action three-hander about addiction

-As Elsa, Danielle Carter is a brittle mix of neediness and aloofness, with a sensuality that is ever present but never overwhelming.
+As Elsa, Danielle Carter is a brittle mix of neediness and aloofness, with a sensuality that is ever

 John Shand, SMH